yashu1wwww/Google-map-auto-ratings/README.md

 you want auto rating replace it and in 33 line replace with comment...

-First, open Chrome file location and bypass the location restriction using an extension such as Touch VPN.
-In my case, the Chrome location(use start in: path) is
+First, open Chrome file location In my case, the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application